 Base the crafting of these experiences on “understanding the underlying needs of potential users in their own environments”.
-This requires solid customer insights gathered through observation, conversation and other qualitative and quantitative types of research.
+This requires solid customer insights gathered through observation, conversation, and other qualitative and quantitative types of research.
 These insights should then become a point to reference in every meeting related to any kind of design action.

 Start with research

 For this reason, we at UX studio never do design without research.
 In some cases, we do provide research only.
 In every project we participate in, we try to constantly remind others of the users’ underlying needs and motivation to drive back every single design decision to that context.

 Treating the digital customer experience as an integrated, multi-platform entity instead of separated instances provide great opportunities for businesses to provide more value.

-Truly design-driven companies should consider stepping out of their own ecosystems and partner with different service from different backgrounds.
+Truly design-driven companies should consider stepping out of their own ecosystems and partnering with different services from different backgrounds.

 3. Cross-functional talent

 Designers have to open up to other parts of the company.
 Other departments have to accept user-centricity as one of their responsibilities as well.
 In the McKinsey report, overcoming the isolation of different functions within the organization showed one of the strongest correlations with top financial performance.